alfredohernandezinostroza/MetaSpread/paper.md

 \end{aligned}
 $$

-Discretizing equations 1 and 2 in space and time, we obtain:
+For the simulation of the spatio-temporal growth dynamics, and metastatic spread, the system of PDE's is discretized, and several 2-dimensional grids are established, representing the primary site and the metastatic sites.
+Discretizing equations for $c_E$ and $c_M$ in space and time, we obtain:

 $$
 \begin{aligned}